 - Avoid bran breads and bran cereals.

-- If you have trouble keeping your weight up, talk to your doctor or dietitian about ways you can add calories to your diet.
+Your doctor or dietitian can suggest ways you can add calories to your diet.
 Healthy fats such as olive or canola oil may be good choices.
 Unless you have diabetes, you can use honey and sugar to add calories and increase energy.

 - Don't take any vitamins or minerals, supplements, or herbal products without talking to your doctor first.